 The fourth James Bond film in as many years could – and probably should – have led to some franchise fatigue.
 Thunderball, though, is built differently.
 The belting Tom Jones theme coupled with 007’s iconic jetpack escape sets the stage for an intriguing, tightly-paced thriller that sees Bond set sail for the Bahamas.

-The film’s reliance on underwater scenes admittedly makes Thunderball sag a little upon a rewatch, but the bigger problems come from scenes that are products of the times.
+The film’s reliance on underwater scenes admittedly makes Thunderball sag a little upon a rewatch, but it refines a template that could have been in danger of growing stale.

 11. Licence to Kill